-Students are responsible for familiarizing themselves with the policies and procedures of Mount Royal University as outlined in the Calendar and the Code of Student Conduct.
+Students are responsible for familiarizing themselves with the policies and procedures of Mount Royal University as outlined in the Calendar, Code of Student Conduct and the Bachelor of Midwifery Student Handbook.

 Program requirements for degree completion can be completed in four academic years.
 Students have eight calendar years from the date of initial registration in the Bachelor of Midwifery Degree to complete all requirements.
-Students seeking an extension beyond eight years may be required to complete additional course work.
+Students seeking an extension beyond eight years may be required to complete additional coursework.